YEAR’S BEST YA SPECULATIVE FICTION

 Include your full contact details, including email address, manuscript title, word count and a brief biography.
 Manuscripts will be read in the order of their receipt.
 Depending on volume, we are intending to respond to all submissions within a month of their receipt.

-Submissions period: We are open to novella submissions.
+Submissions period: We are CURRENTLY CLOSED to novella submissions.

 Email address: firstname.lastname@example.org